 What does House Bill 851 do?

 This law affects hotel employees, law enforcement, massage therapists, medical doctors, chiropractors, and more.
-It requires them all to take a 1-hour course sex trafficking and labor trafficking.
+It requires them all to take a 1-hour course on sex trafficking and labor trafficking.
 The course should include instructions on how to look for trafficking signs and who to contact in suspected cases.

 This law does affect Florida massage establishments.
 So, if your salon is also a licensed establishment you should be aware of a few requirements.
 This includes:

 - Human Trafficking Sign

 - Designated Establishment Manager (DEM)

 - 1-hour Continuing Education Course for Massage Therapists

 Read more details about the new massage establishment requirements here.

 Does the new law affect licensed Florida salons, or those licensed by the Florida cosmetology board?

 It does not appear so.
 I feel there was a missed opportunity not to include those licensed by the cosmetology board.
 Sex and labor trafficking also take place in licensed salons.
 I do not want to just single out nail salons, But push/pull factors like demand for cheap pedicures and quick employment opportunities for immigrants are adding fuel to the fire.